shunito/readium-chrome-extension/mediaOverlaysDocumentation/media_overlays_testing.md

 ### MO position is off

+ * Load Moby Dick
- * Moby Dick, 2-page mode.
+ * Set Readium to 2-page mode.
- * Start at chapter 1, press play.
+ * Start at Chapter 1 a d press play.
- * Then advance the pages.
-The pages won't turn.
+ * During playback, go to the next page(s).
+Playback keeps resetting to the beginning of Chapter 1.

 This is caused by an incorrect return value of visiblePageElements.
 Is there a way to tell when the page elements for a page are ready?

+Note that we've seen this problem before, but it disappeared after a Chrome update last week.
+Of course just 1 day ago (Aug 14), there has just been another Chrome update, and it's a problem again.